midonet/midonet/README.md

 This will build all the modules but only run the tests from the midonet-functional-tests module.

+In case you the test is using the embedded version of midolman it needs to be run as root:

+    ~/midonet$ sudo mvn -Dmaven.repo.local=/home/midokura/.m2/repository/ test -Dtest=YourTest -DfailIfNoTests=false

 ### Build all & Run tests (but skip the functional tests)

     ~/midonet$ mvn -DskipFunctionalTests clean test